 The Delchamps Gallery of Boehm Porcelain

-During his lifetime Boehm was honored by commissions from five American Presidents and his works were given to Pope John XXIII and Pope Paul VI.
+During his lifetime, Boehm was honored by commissions from five American Presidents and his works were given to Pope John XXIII and Pope Paul VI.
 A duplicate of the crucifix given to the Vatican in 1959 is on display within the Delchamps collection.

 Bellingrath is fortunate to house a collection which covers such a broad range of natural and beautiful subjects.
 Boehm’s birds amidst the branches of realistic flowers are a fitting compliment to the Gardens which surround them.
-As an art for, this collection represents the first successful American hard-paste porcelain.
+As an art form, this collection represents the first successful American hard-paste porcelain.